marianordqvist/music-player-project/README.md

 My individual project at the Front end developer programmer at Hyper Island.
 It is still in early progress. <br>

 This is a site to help discover new music and artists.
 It will let users log in with their spotify account, and see and listen to suggested songs from different artists and genres.
-It will also feature a blog where different artists and their music will be highlighted.
+It also allows users to save songs that they like to their Spotify Library Liked songs list.

 ## Tech